 \section{Relative uncertainty in a diffraction feature in the presence of source noise}

 In this section, we will derive the relative uncertainty in a diffraction feature in the presence of source noise.
 Adding source noise increases the variance and thus the relative uncertainty.

-We extend the single-pixel uncertainty derived in Eq.~\ref{eq:unc_in_px} of the main body of the manuscript by the multiplicative frame-to-frame source noise fluctuations described in Section~\ref{sec:source_noise} and averaging signals belonging to the same diffraction feature over multiple pixels.
+We extend the single-pixel uncertainty derived in Eq.~\ref{eq:unc_in_px} of the main body of the manuscript by the multiplicative frame-to-frame source-noise fluctuations described in Sec.~\ref{sec:source_noise} and averaging signals belonging to the same diffraction feature over multiple pixels.

 From the law of total variance we know that